The University of Queensland

 Student life

 The student experience is a huge part of university study.
 At UQ, you’ll meet exciting new people and make lifelong friendships.
-You’ll have the chance to attend concerts, cultural festivals and parties, join student-run clubs and societies that match your interests and join a huge array of sports groups and competitions.
+You’ll have the chance to attend concerts, cultural festivals and parties, join student-run clubs and societies that match your interests and get involved in a huge array of sports groups and competitions.

 Explore student life at UQ.